moorepants/dissertation/eom.rst

    and vice versa?

 .. todo:: Values from my model for comparision to table one in BasuMandall2007

+.. todo:: I used this and they used that, Eeven though mine are this and their are that, there fore our equations are different, but they gve us a way to benchmark our model against their.
+We did that.
+Write the numbers in terms of significant digits.

 Linearized Equations of Motion
 ==============================